-Army Service during Medical Course: The only Army service which will be required during the medical course will be attendance of a two-weeks course at the School of Army Health, Healesville, Victoria.
+Army Service during Medical Course: The only Army service which will be required during the medical course will be attendance at a two weeks' course at the School of Army Health, Healesville, Victoria.

 Further information may be obtained from the D.D.M.S., H.Q.
 Eastern Command, Victoria Barracks, Paddington, N.S.W.